MarvellEmbeddedProcessors/dao/doc/guides/tools/card_mgr.rst

    command will not work and will return an error.

    This command is supported on LiquidCrypto (LC) cards.

+* ``card_fw_update <filename>``

+   This command updates the complete DAO card firmware.
+The ``<filename>`` argument specifies the full path to the firmware file to upload.
+Use this command to update all firmware partitions, including the application and system partitions (i.e: kernel and root filesystem).

+   Note that this command is only supported when the card is booted with 'failsafe' image and is initialized with ``card_init`` command.
+The card must be restarted with 'main' image to apply the changes.
+   If the card is booted with 'main' image, this command will not work and will return an error.

+   This command is supported on LiquidCrypto (LC) cards.

+Above options are supported on all DAO cards.

 For more details on partition layout of LiquidCrypto (LC) cards, see :ref:`LiquidCrypto Partitioning <liquidcrypto_partitioning>`.